 To enable continued membership we have to sit a compliance test covering key industry legislation and in particular the Conduct of Employment Agencies and Employment Businesses Regulations 2003 (the Conduct Regulations) and the REC Code of Professional Practice.
 Agencies need a pass rate of at least 80% to enable continued membership.

-The Glen Callum Recruiters are also registered with the Institute of Recruitment Professionals (IRP).
+The Glen Callum Recruiters are also registered with the Recruitment and Employment Confederation and the Institute of Recruitment Professionals (IRP).
 Prior to registration with the IRP our recruiters have to demonstrate that they are committed to safeguarding the industry’s code of ethics, that they are serious about an ethical career in recruitment and they are dedicated in representing our clients in a way that ensures brand value and reputation is upheld.
+Glen Callum uphold a high standard of ethical practises and maintain a consistently high score on their compliance tests.

 Glen Callum Associates is a specialist recruitment agency within the automotive, industrial and engineering sectors and has been established since 1999.
 For advice and assistance with your recruitment needs then contact our professional and helpful team on 01384 485274 or email@example.com or www.glencallum.co.uk